wwisesamples/cocos2dx-IntegrationDemo/README.md

 How to build

-- Open `/path/to/Wwise/SDK/samples/IntegrationDemo/cocos2dx-demo/proj.ios_mac/IntegrationDemo-cocos.xcodeproj` with Xcode.
+- Open `<Wwise Root>/SDK/samples/IntegrationDemo/cocos2dx-demo/proj.ios_mac/IntegrationDemo-cocos.xcodeproj` with Xcode.
 - Build the Scheme `IntegrationDemo-cocos-desktop`.
 - Open the IntegrationDemo's Wwise project with the compatible Wwise version.
 - Generate the SoundBanks for Mac under their default path.